The Parish of South Lafford

 -

-St. Andrew, Pickworth is open daily during daylight hours
+St. Andrew, Pickworth is open daily usually 8.30am - 5.30pm

 -